davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.ls2/index.md

 ==359874==    at 0x4E050C5: malloc (vg_replace_malloc.c:393)
 ==359874==    by 0x109165: main (memtest.c:6)
 ```
-This error is an "invalid write" on **line 11**, `buf1[20] = 0;` Valgrind is warning that you had malloc'd only 20 ints, but you're attempting to write to the 21st spot.
-Therefore, it spotted a 1-off error, and at this point you should go back to fix the error.
+This error is an "invalid write" on **line 11**, `buf1[20] = 0;` Valgrind is warning that you had malloc'd only 20 `ints`, but you're attempting to write to the 21st spot so it spotted a one-off error!

 Further down the report, you'll see another segment:
 ```